gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He glanced at Kulbinder,
 then back at Noxy.
 "I'll come find you as soon as I can, I promise.
-And if you want to tell the reeve or the *tralpa*—"
+And if you want to tell the reeve or the tralpa—"

 "We talked about this," Kulbinder growled.